 JTAG and UART interfaces are muxed to the system through a CPLD chip.
-Please refer to debug specification mentioned in Section 8 for more details.
-UART port will finally connect both BMC chip and front end debug port on YV2.50 baseboard.
+UART port will finally connect both BMC chip and the debug port on the front of the YV2 baseboard.
 The block diagram is listed below:

 Figure 6.
 JTAG and UART block on GPv2 board